 If you want to tell a story in your presentation, show it as series of events in a chronological order.
 A nicely-designed timeline is what you need to make your slides visually compelling.
 For showing detailed plans, there are numerous specialized tools for project management (just google for Gantt charts apps).
 However, sometimes simplicity is the best path.
 That’s why here we propose a several ways you can do quickly a fancy timeline in a PowerPoint.
 A timeline that is flexible to show any events and comments.
 Plus it’s very easy to create and edit.

-One of the key lessons we learned when working with presentations is that people catch visual information way faster than a bold text (see LinkedIn article 63% Say Presentations are Boring).
+One of the key lessons we learned when working with presentations is that people catch visual information way faster than a bold text.
 Here we’d like to present you a few proven ways how you can transfer a text information to strong visuals.
 Follow these five tips – to boost the energy level of your slides the same way the coffee wakes you up in the morning :).

 Visualizations act as a campfire around which we gather to tell stories. – Al Shalloway Visualization is a powerful way to simplify data that hard to understand and show it in an insightful form.
 Have you ever thought about creating attractive infographics yourself?
 You can do it pretty fast using only PowerPoint and I will show how easy it is.